-Magnetic SPI offers the opportunity to estimate planetary magnetic field strengths by comparing the observed energy outputs from the interaction with theoretical predictions from various models.
-A handful of analytical models have been proposed to quantify the power released through magnetic SPI mechanisms.
-Here, we follow similar steps as the ones in \cite{Cauley_2019} to obtain $B_p$ from different models, including Alfvén waves, magnetic reconnection, changes in the helicity, and an interconnecting loop between both bodies.
-All of these mechanisms give different frameworks to explain the interaction and account for different magnitudes of the total power released on it.
-In this section, we summarize each model and compute the power available using the parameters of the GJ 436 system.
+We seek to estimate the planetary magnetic field strength by comparing the observed energy outputs from the SPI with theoretical predictions from various models.
+Analytical models have been proposed to quantify the power released through magnetic SPI mechanisms.
+We follow previous methods \cite{Cauley_2019} to obtain $B_p$ from different models, including Alfvén waves, magnetic reconnection, changes in the helicity, and an interconnecting loop between both bodies.
+All of these mechanisms give different frameworks to explain the interaction and account for the total power released.
+In the following sections, we summarize each model and compute the power available using the parameters of the GJ 436 system.

-\paragraph{The Alfvén Wing Model} This model, first introduced in \cite{Saur_2013}, was inspired by the Jupiter-Io interaction and it works also in the case when the planet has no intrinsic magnetic field, but only a conducting atmosphere (ionosphere) or a conducting internal layer.
-In this scenario, magnetic power can propagate to the star only when the planet is inside the Alfvén surface of the stellar wind.
+\paragraph{The Alfvén Wing Model} This model \cite{Saur_2013}, is based on the Jupiter-Io interaction and does not require the planet to have an intrinsic magnetic field, but only a conducting atmosphere (ionosphere) or a conducting internal layer.
+The stellar wind in the vicinity of the planet is a magnetized plasma flow where the magnetic field is frozen into the plasma.
+Therefore, perturbing the plasma flow, in particular slowing its velocity close to the surface of the planet that acts as an obstacle to the wind flow, produces a perturbation of the frozen in magnetic field of the wind.
+Such a perturbation is, in general, time dependent in the reference frame of the planet, even if the stellar wind flow is stationary at large distances from it.
+Therefore, the perturbation can be described as the superposition of magnetohydrodynamic (MHD) waves.
+The fast mode of the perturbation propagate almost isotropically away from the planet, so the amplitude of those waves decreases rapidly with distance from the planet.
+The same happens, although over a larger distance, to the slow MHD mode.
+Only Alfvén waves reach the star because they remain focused propagating along the Alfvén wings with little dissipation \cite{Neubauer_1980,Saur_2013}.\\ In this scenario, magnetic power can propagate to the star only when the planet is inside the Alfvén surface of the stellar wind.
 The Alfvén surface is defined as the region of space where the Alfvén Mach number $M_{\rm A} \equiv v_{0}/v_{\rm A} < 1$, where $v_{0}$ is the velocity of the wind relative to the planetary body and $v_{\rm A} = B_{0} /\sqrt{\mu_{0} \rho}$ is the Alfvén velocity in the wind.
 In the latter term, $B_{0}$ is the intensity of the magnetic field in the wind, $\mu_{0}$ is the magnetic permeability of the vacuum, and $\rho$ is the wind plasma density. \\